-The fellow-in-training (“fellow”) appointment to the ACMT Board of Directors Intern Position is intended to introduce the fellow to the process of board governance, non-profit budget construction, and activities of the College.
+The ACMT Board of Directors FIT Program is intended to introduce the fellow to the process of board governance, non-profit budget construction, and activities of the College.
 The appointment will provide the fellow with an experience that will enhance his/her career in medical toxicology and help him or her develop leadership skills that could lead to later participation as a committee chair or a board member of a non-profit organization.
 It provides a unique networking opportunity with medical toxicology leaders from around the country and also provides a strong voice for a fellow-in-training member, reflecting the concerns of the next generation of medical toxicologists.

 All fellows in the first year of an accredited Medical Toxicology program are eligible.
-The appointment is a 15-month commitment that begins in March every year and concludes at the end of June of the following year.
-Members of the selection committee, including the ACMT President and ACMT Executive Director, will review all applications and select the top three candidates.
-These candidates are interviewed by the ACMT President and ACMT Executive Director prior to the ACMT Annual Scientific Meeting, who then make the final selection.
+The appointment is a 16-month commitment from March 2022 to June 2023.
+Members of the selection committee, including the ACMT President and ACMT Executive Director, will review all applications.
 The ideal applicant should be self-motivated and independent, and have a strong interest in developing their leadership skills.
-These interests should be evident in activities and accomplishments in years previous to the application (such as previous experience in non-profit organizations e.g., EMRA, medical student organization, non-medical non-profit organizations).
+These interests should be evident in activities and accomplishments in years previous to the application, such as previous experience in non-profit organizations (e.g., EMRA, medical student organization, non-medical non-profit organizations).
 The applicant must attend the ACMT board meetings.
-These are held at the ACMT Annual Meeting in the Spring and the annual NAACT meeting in the Fall.
+These are held at the ACMT Annual Scientific Meeting and the annual NAACT meeting.
 In addition, there are 2 teleconferences every year.

 Duties and Responsibilities

 The term begins at the Board of Directors meeting of the ACMT Annual Scientific Meeting every year and concludes at the end of June of the following year.
-The Board Intern’s responsibilities will include the following activities:
+The fellows’ responsibilities will include the following activities:

-Makes serious commitment to participate actively in at least one committee of the intern’s choosing and offer to take on special assignments.
+- Makes serious commitment to participate actively in at least one committee of the fellow’s choosing and offer to take on special assignments

-Write a Board Intern Perspective for the ACMT Newsletter 3 times per year.
+- Write a Fellow Perspective for the ACMT Newsletter 2 times per year.

 Desirable Personal Characteristics

-Ability to listen, analyze, think clearly and creatively, work well with people individually and in a group;
+- Ability to: listen, analyze, think clearly and creatively, and work well with people individually and in a group,

-Possess honesty, sensitivity to and tolerance of differing views, a friendly, responsive, and patient approach, community-building skills, personal integrity, a developed sense of values, concern for your nonprofit's development, and a sense of humor.
+- Possess: honesty, sensitivity to and tolerance of differing views, a friendly, responsive, and patient approach, community-building skills, personal integrity, a developed sense of values, concern for your nonprofit's development, a sense of humor.